joelchrono12/joelchrono12.ml/_posts/2026-04-12-resident-evil.md

 My native language is Spanish, words like "camp" weren't really in my vocabulary for most of my youth.
 But once you learn what they mean, you just know it when you see it.

 This game pretty much let's you live through an 80s horror movie, and it delivers.
-Although it's relevant due to its unique setting and memorable characters, it's the bad writing and the absolutely horrendous yet charming voice actingh what has made it a cutural icon, and source of memes and references that have stayed with us to this day.
+Although it's relevant due to its unique setting and memorable characters, it's the bad writing and the absolutely horrendous yet charming voice acting what has made it a culture icon, and source of memes and references that have stayed with us to this day.

 {% include img.html image='/assets/img/blogs/2026-04-12-re1.png' caption='The survivors of your team entering the mansion, Jill, Barry, and Albert Wesker' %}